Cheese & Cheesemaking

 ARE THERE ANY PORK PRODUCTS IN CHEESE?

 Animal rennet typically comes from the same species of animal as the milk being used for cheese.
 Calf-rennet is used to produce cows milk cheese and so forth.
-A few of the cheeses we sell use lard as rind processing agent in the cloth binding.
+A few of the cheeses we sell use lard as a rind processing agent in the cloth binding.
 These cheeses have a note that says “*Clothbound with lard” in the description.

 WHAT MAKES CHEESE GO BLUE?